yanis-falaki/fvdb-minecraft/README.md

-# fvdb-minecraft
+# Background

 ## What's the goal of this repo
 The goal of this repo is to perform deep learning using minecraft data, consisting of:

 1. Game generated Worlds, Chunks & Regions
-2. Custom Maps/Worlds
+2. User generated Maps/Worlds
 3. Minecraft Schematics

 The reason for which is that Minecraft UGC seems to be an overlooked data source, which could be benificial to the development of large-scale 3D worlds.

 There are tens to hundreds of thousands of towns and cities that users have built and released publicly for anyone to use.
-It would seem plausible that using this data we can train generative model to build novel worlds.
+It would seem plausible that using this data we can train a generative model to build novel worlds.

 ## What does this repo currently include?
 The main contribution of this repo thus far is an extremely fast (and only existing) implementation of a minecraft world/region/chunk to nvdb serializer.
 The fast parser itself is also usable as a standalone library, it doesn't necessarily have to serialize to nvdb files.